-“This is just a common-sense thing we can do,” said Sen. Ann Rivers, R-La Center, the bill’s sponsor.
+“This is just a common sense thing we can do,” Sen. Ann Rivers, R-La Center, the bill’s sponsor, said.

-Although the bill was sent to the House on a 48-0 vote, some senators said they thought it should go further and completely ban marijuana billboards, just as cigarettes are banned.
+Although the bill was sent to the House on a 48-0 vote, some senators said they thought it should go farther and completely ban marijuana billboards, just as cigarettes are banned.

 “We are loaded with billboards,” Sen. Mike Padden, R-Spokane Valley, said.
 “I don’t think they are helping the situation at all.”